bowei437/Round3_Team2/README.md

 ## Running the tests

-Explain how to run the automated tests for this system
+Internal Pathfinding Tests

+To run internal pathfinding tests, run "Python testPathfinding.py" while in the "Pathfinding_and_InternalTesting" directory.

 ### Break down into end to end tests